Alternate Reality (series): Destiny

 Now armed with high tech equipment and making allies of certain alien factions sympathetic to the player's cause, the player could take the fight to his or her captors.
 Searching further within this immense ship, the player would discover a chamber filled with metal cocoons.
 Using wits and the knowledge gained through other locations, the controls for the cocoons could be manipulated to discover what was contained within.
 It would be revealed that these cocoons hold bodies, the bodies of all of those captured.
 The machines keep the bodies physically alive and fit, but imprisoned.
 The minds of those entrapped are tapped and fed with images (à la The Matrix, only years earlier).

 The ship's computer can even permit the images to interact with solid/material components of the ship.
 The player would learn that his or her own body was itself just an image, with the actual body lying in a cocoon.
-The question of the nature of reality would be raised, leading to questions such as what is a soul?
-What is experience?
+The question of the nature of reality would be raised, leading to questions such as what is a soul, or what is experience.
 The player has experienced the entire ordeal through the illusionary image ever since the kidnapping.

 In the end, the player would be left with many choices.
 One could continue to live on as the image body, a nearly immortal life, but knowing that these aliens have done this and can watch, feel, and experience whatever is done.
 In essence, the player is their entertainment.
 They have become jaded by luxury, power and knowledge and use lesser beings to regain some of the passions of life.
 Hence, one could instead cut off this channel, though the alien beings may destroy the ship, or even Earth itself.
 One could escape in a smaller ship (as compared to the massive Alternate Reality entertainment world) and go back to Earth.
 One could even destroy the planet, or bring it back to Earth to let scientists learn from it.
 There would be many choices (including selling out humanity), but these would be the decisions the player would have to make at the end of the journey.